lanewhitmore/BIS_Data_Pipeline/README.md

 As summarized in Step 4.b, at this point in the pipeline process, dataframes are staged and ready for further processing including transformation and relational database population.

 __6. Data Transformation and Database Load__ -<br>
 Following extraction and load, the pipeline then executes a transformation stage.
 This part of the process has been constructed by using custom built commands within Python that employ the use of the package PyMySQL and sqlalchemy’s create_engine function.
 The first formula creates the connection between the python script and the database cursor and closes the connection once the formula has run the SQL script in the cursor.
 The second function can be used to create tables on the database through the python script, this is mostly for future usability if needed.
 The third function uses the first connection function to push the data to the database.
-The formula creates a connection to the database, pulls the table’s columns from the database, uses those column names to extract the important columns from the pandas dataframe, and creates a dataframe column to be filled by the auto incremental IDs within the MySQL schema.
+The formula creates a connection to the database, pulls the table’s columns from the database, uses those column names to extract the important columns from the pandas data frame, and creates a data frame column to be filled by the auto incremental IDs within the MySQL schema.
 The formula also pulls the existing index from the schema and uses the difference function to find indexes that have not yet been posted to the databases to extract then ultimately push to the schema.
 By comparing and extracting indexes, it removes the possibility of reposting the same data and end up with duplicate data throughout the database.
 In total, as Figure 1 points out, the transformation portion creates six tables, two for each CSV, and ten views that are to be used for easier access to the data and/or security purposes.

 __7. Entity Relationship Diagram (ERD)__ -<br>
 The following Figure 2 visualizes the physical model for *BIS_Pipeline*'s relational database: